 I've spent enough time behind the microphone of live broadcasts to know that sometimes even if you don't say "um" and "ah," your brain adds filler language to what you're trying to say.
 When you go live (or live to tape) with your podcast, you can end up talking for 40 seconds in order to say something that should take four.

 - It allows you to stop think for a second or two, and then say what you really mean in a powerful pithy punch.

 - It also allows you to hear yourself and then say it again even better.

 - If you are working with others, editing allows others to provide feedback to clarify the message.

 The pressure of going live may make you speak for many more seconds than you should thus causing you to say so much less than you meant to.

-Going live may result in a boring episode causing your listeners to hit the "skip 30 seconds button" too often.
-Editing can punch up your points allowing them to fly by while making their mark plus leave your audience ready for more.
+Going live may result in a boring episode, causing your listeners to hit the "skip 30 seconds button" too often.
+Editing can punch up your points, allowing them to fly by while making their mark and leaves your audience ready for more.